aganse/py_tf2_gpu_dock_mlflow/README.md

    need to do so again; on starting up work again you can re-enter the python environment as needed from this directory via `source .venv/bin/activate`.
 3. `make build` :  Build the docker image; super quick.
-4. `make load_tfdata` :  Download and setup the patch_camelyon dataset from
+4. `make load_tfdata` :  Download and setup the malaria dataset from Tensorflow datasets.
-                   Tensorflow datasets.
 This is only neccesary for runs using a Tensorflow dataset (default example shown in this readme).
                    Note this default example dataset is 7.5GB and this step